pudly/schmopera-hugo/content/articles/sdo-boheme.md

 <figcaption>(l-r) Søren Pedersen (Schaunard), Harold Wilson (Colline) and Leroy Davis (Marcello) in San Diego Opera's 2024 production of La bohème.
 Photo: Karli Cadel.</figcaption>
 </figure>

 The opera was slightly cut.
-The comic scene in Act I with the landlord Benoit coming to to collect rent from the impoverished roommates was missing.
+The comic scene in Act I with the landlord Benoit coming to collect rent from the impoverished roommates was missing.
 There was also no children's chorus, although the San Diego Opera Chorus sang off-stage near the front of the theater under the direction of Bruce Stasyna.
 Lidya Yankovskaya's precise and energetic conducting made this retelling of _La bohème_ come alive.
 Yankovskaya was also making her house debut.

 La Boheme also opened San Diego Opera's first season in 1965.
 Soprano Sarah Tucker and Tenor César Delgado were scheduled to sing Mimì and Rodolfo in _La Boheme_ for the November 2nd performance.